Syncano/website/_posts/2015-09-01-data-data-everywhere.markdown

 }
 {% endhighlight %}

 Syncano does not make assumptions regarding who receives access to your data.
 In fact, we default to `none` for everything.
 The above example would allow anyone to read, update, and delete this particular object (create permissions are on the class level).
 The other permission levels would be `none`, `read`, `write`.
-Using these permissions in parallel with the class permission options will give youa fairly complex permissions system.
+Using these permissions in parallel with the class permission options will give you a fairly complex permissions system.
 Like classes, objects have `group` and `other` permissions.
 Unlike classes, they also include`owner` permissions.
 Just like a UNIX system, Syncano gives you full control over who has access and who doesn’t.

 ###Filter and Order your data